 The Rev. Jess Reeves

-Having served the Episcopal Church for thirty-two years as Rector, Associate, Interim expert, and vicar in many dioceses, Father Reeves has recently settled in Tennessee, having ministered in several congregations of this diocese over the years.
+Having served the Episcopal Church for thirty-four years as Rector, Associate, Interim expert, and vicar in many dioceses, Father Reeves has recently settled in Tennessee, having ministered in several congregations of this diocese over the years.
 He is a graduate of Trinity School for Ministry, an Evangelical, and adherent of the orthodox Faith and practice that has traditionally typified Angicanism.

 Dr. Meier is also a seasoned member of both the academic, social, and parish communities whose experience and dedication have been invaluable.
 She has served as both Junior and Senior Warden, completing her last term in January, 2021.

 As a very able keyboardist and choral director, the worship of Messiah has been immeasurably enhanced by Mrs. Woolard's devoted ministry.